Green Your Turkey Day!

 - If you have guests traveling for Thanksgiving, plant a tree together or buy some carbon offsets.

 - Don't use paper plates, paper cups, or plastic flatware.
+If you do, look for ones that are biodegradable or compostable.

 - Get creative with the decorations.
 Use gourds or pumpkins that you can compost, potted plants, or crunchy leaves.
 If you have kids, have them make some cute decorations out of recycled stuff, like hand turkeys from paper bags.